Synthetixio/synthetix/docs/contracts/SupplySchedule.md

 This is called within [`Synthetix.mint`](Synthetix.md#mint) to declare that the outstanding inflationary supply of tokens has been minted before they are actually distributed.

-When called, this function adds [`mintableSupply()`](#mintablesupply) to the current [`schedule.totalSupplyMinted`](#schedule) entry, and updates the [`lastMintEvent`](#lastmintevent) time.
+When called, this function adds a quantity of [`mintableSupply()`](#mintablesupply) tokens to the current [`schedule.totalSupplyMinted`](#schedule) entry, and updates the [`lastMintEvent`](#lastmintevent) timestamp.
 It is also responsible for updating this information if there were any unminted tokens left over from the previous year, which in effect sets `lastYear.totalSupplyMinted = lastYear.totalSupply`.

-Although this function has no check that any tokens actually are mintable, the Synthetix contract requires this, so double calls should not occur.
+Although this function has no check that any tokens actually are mintable when it is called, the Synthetix contract requires it, so double calls should not occur.
 Similarly, the function does not itself enforce that the actual token supply has been increased by Synthetix in a manner consistent with the defined schedule and must simply trust that this contract is observed.

 The function always returns `true` if the transaction was not reverted.